Riverside Criminal Defense Lawyer

 Manslaughter is the lower form of homicide, though the penalties for a conviction are severe.
 Vehicular manslaughter comes from any killing that happened with a car.
 The state may choose to prosecute these crimes as either a misdemeanor or felony, depending on the facts of the case.

 Involuntary manslaughter occurs when someone commits an act that leads to another party’s death without any intention.
 For instance, an individual could shove someone without a desire to kill, but the other person falls from the push, hits their head, and dies.
-Voluntary manslaughter covers any killing that was intentional but does not rise to the level of murder.
-These charges are often for similar cases to second-degree murder.

 Having a lawyer or defense team with you during a murder or manslaughter trial is imperative.
 A conviction for any of these crimes will lead to your life forever changing and considerable jail time.
 An attorney can advocate for you in court and explain your situation.
 A homicide charge is not the end of the world, and a Riverside criminal defense attorney can work with you and try to keep you out of jail.